bilgino/angularforddd/README.md

 ![](src/assets/images/Router.png)

 In Addition to that, we must ensure that routes are provided by the Web API layer.
-For example, don't use routes like /products/:id/edit?filter='mam', if the Web API layer doesn't support query params.
+For example, don't use routes like /products/:id/edit?filter='mam', if the Web API layer doesn't support query parameters.
 Always validate if API routes will be available through the Web API!

 ## UI State